 Consumers Get the Information They Need

-Most advertisements will provide consumers with a general idea of product’s features.
+Most advertisements will provide consumers with a general idea of a product’s features.
 In order for an advertisement to be effective, it must show enough to raise curiosity.
 A simple phone number will give them a means of contact in case they have further questions or want more detailed product information, but an advertisement should at least give consumers a pretty good idea of what your product, service, or company is all about.

 Behavioral Effects of Features